 The Phillips family, while appreciating the past as reflected in the beauty of their Federal house, also wanted a comfortable, modern home which reflected their status and wealth; where they could raise their son Stephen, entertain on a frequent basis, and display generations of furnishings and artwork.
 Two staircases were removed to make way for up-to-date bathrooms, closets, and a great deal of living space.
 For everyone’s comfort the house was fully electrified and, for the staff, a modern gas stove was installed next to the coal-fired range in the kitchen.

 Five domestic staff assisted the Phillips family with the running of the house.
-Three live-in servants, including a cook, first-floor maid, and a nursemaid, were single women who had separate bedrooms in the back wing of the third floor.
-Two male staff, a coachman/groundsman and a chauffeur, were needed for the horse-drawn carriages and the automobiles owned by the family.
+Three live-in servants, including a cook Bridget Durgin, first-floor maid Delia Cawley, and nursemaid Catherine Shaunessy, were Irish-born single women who had separate bedrooms in the back wing of the third floor.
+Two male staff, coachman/groundsman Cornelius “Con” Flynn and chauffeur Patrick O’Hara, were needed for the horse-drawn carriages and the automobiles owned by the family.
 The men did not live on the property, but went home at night to be with their families.
 A selection of carriages used by the Phillipses and three of the automobiles used during this time are on view today in the carriage house.
 The domestic staff continued to live in the home after Stephen Willard Phillips’ death in 1955.